mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 33 - `src/screens/REPL.jsx`

+**In plain English:** wire the two panels into the chat screen you already have, shown only while a swarm is running - single-agent mode looks exactly like it does today.

 Your existing REPL renders `MessageList`, `PromptInput`, and `StatusBar`.
 Add the two swarm panels above the message list, gated on whether a swarm is running so single-agent mode looks exactly as it does today: